pumasecurity/nymeria/docs/docs/getting_started.md

 Configure the required GitHub Action secret for the Nymeria repository to deploy resources to your Azure subscription.

+1. Run the following command to display the Terraform output values.

+1. Note the values of the `azure_tenant_id` and `azure_virtual_machine_user_identity_principal_id` outputs.
+These will be needed to bootstrap both your AWS and Google Cloud accounts.

-1. Read the Terraform output and copy the entire output value onto the clipboard:
+1. Copy the entire output value onto the clipboard for use in the next step.

     ```bash
     terraform output --json